gamermount56/sdk-readme/README.md

 # Legal
 The latest [SDK License Agreement](https://docs.google.com/document/d/1YK82HsDxKN9U_w3t507ON6N_rN6XuUH8af9n4wB2z5A).

+If you have not read and signed the license agreement, please [go here](https://docs.google.com/forms/d/1131Box1LDAskOu2tg5C0zak4G8Wp_WhpONpw73VH1aU/viewform?ts=5a0b256f) so you can get an API Key.

 ## License Summary

 + You should really read the full license, it is not that long.